 Although the degree of deterioration will mostly depend on the thickness and quality of the anodization, it should last for about 10-20 years.

 3- Additional Corrosion Resistance:

-By creating a hardened surface, it resists the peels, cracks, and other imperfections that lead to corrosion developing.
+Creating a hardened surface resists the peels, cracks, and other imperfections that lead to corrosion developing.

 With the surface layer intact, the aluminum will stay sound.